 1pm – 4pm (AEST)

-NCI and Mathworks are offering three hands-on workshops with a focus on MATLAB, AI and parallel computing.
-These workshops will be presented in-person on the ANU campus.
+NCI and MathWorks are offering three hands-on workshops with a focus on MATLAB, AI and parallel computing.
 Limited spaces are available, so please reserve your placement by registering.
 Click here to register.

 Are you new to machine learning and want to learn how to apply these techniques in your work?
 Machine learning is a data analytics technique that teaches computers to do what comes naturally to humans and animals: learn from experience.
 Machine learning algorithms use computational methods to “learn” information directly from data without relying on a predetermined equation as a model.